Historic Demographic Shifts In Italy Mean A Buying Opportunity For You And Me

 On the other hand is southern Italy… traditionally Tuscany’s stepsister.
 This part of this country is known as the cheaper alternative to chicer spots in the north.

-Which is precisely why we like it… and why we chose to base last week’s conference here… specifically in Pescara, Abruzzo.
+Which is precisely why we like it… specifically, Abruzzo.

 Why Abruzzo Is Out Favorite Region In Italy